Benefits of 5S: Is Lean 5S just Housekeeping?

 What are the benefits of 5S implemented as part of Lean Manufacturing?
 Many people mistakenly believe that 5S is just housekeeping, but it is far more than that by a long way.

 5S is a basic building block of lean manufacturing and provides a solid foundation upon which to build future improvements within your business.
-The benefits of lean manufacturing can only be realized through implementing the full philosophy of "lean" and the various lean tools.
+The benefits of lean manufacturing can only be realized by implementing the full philosophy of "lean" and various lean tools.

 5S is a very inexpensive tool to implement.
 If your team is coming up with highly expensive proposals for 5S implementation then they are probably not thinking hard enough about your problems.
 5S is not just applicable to the factory floor; the principles of 5S can be applied in any setting or application.
 You can apply 5S in the office, even to the files on your computer hard drive.